 Alderman Kovac invites residents to attend two important upcoming City Budget meetings.
 More info available in this announcement.

-Rake Your Leaves into the Street Beginning October 1, 2016.
-The City of Milwaukee Department of Public Works (DPW) announces that residents may rake their leaves into the curb lanes beginning Saturday, October 1 and ending Tuesday, November 15, 2016.
+Rake Your Leaves into the Street Beginning October 1, 2017 The City of Milwaukee Department of Public Works (DPW) announces that residents may rake their leaves into the curb lanes beginning Sunday, October 1 and ending Wednesday, November 15, 2017.
 Leaves and brush, along with other yard waste, are banned from landfills and must not be placed in garbage or recycling carts.
-DPW collects
+DPW collects leaves, brush